Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: Counterparty Credit Limits

-In addition to viewing their filtered LOB, each institution in a QCLOB can access a \emph{trade-data stream} that lists the price, time, and direction (buy/sell) of each trade that occurs.
-All institutions can see all entries in the trade-data stream in real time, irrespective of their bilateral CCLs with the institutions involved in a given trade.
-Therefore, although institutions in a QCLOB can only see a subset of the trading opportunities available to other institutions, they do have access to a detailed historical record of all previous trades.
+As well as viewing their filtered LOB, each institution in a QCLOB can access a \emph{trade-data stream}, which lists the price, time, and direction (buy or sell) of every trade that occurs.
+All institutions can see all entries in the trade-data stream in real time, irrespective of their bilateral CCLs.
+Therefore, although institutions in a QCLOB can see only a subset of the trading opportunities that are available to other institutions, they have access to a detailed historical record of all previous trades.